Carly Farmer

 I am a self taught chef who is obsessed with creating beauty & expressing love through food.
 I spent one summer in Florence attending a culinary school and also completed my Holistic Health Coach program from The Institute of Integrative Nutrition.
 While I do not practice health coaching and never have, I love the knowledge and I infuse the concepts into all aspects of my work~ cooking included.

 For me, cooking is the light.
 I moved up to the Santa Ynez Valley Wine Country during the pandemic, when I was upside down in many ways.
 I had just sold my first business - a Pilates & yoga studio in Newport Beach and in many ways, life as I knew it, had expired for me.
 I was forced to find a new path.
 Looking back, it was challenging, but it was also the most invigorating feeling & time ~ being able to start over in a place that felt so soft, electric and organic.
 I quickly did what I had always done ~ opened Pilates Studios ~ to ground me, but something else was calling my soul too.
 I started pouring wine on the weekends and booking live music at a local music venue.
 I loved the lightness, the artistry & the community.
 I also started cooking and realized that no matter what was going on, if I opened a cookbook and started looking at recipes, I would instantly relax and become inspired.
-If I was on a mental spiral, I had something to focus on.
-If I was depressed, I suddenly had energy.
-If I was stressed, cooking gave me hope.
 I would write down the ingredients, head to the market and when I got back in the kitchen, I’d light a candle, dim the lights, turn on some music and the magic of life would arrive.
-The inspiring thoughts & the feelings of love for everyone & everything.
 I was able to access flow state.
-It was different than what I had been used to ~ through dance and yoga, but it was the same feeling & vibration ~ Love, Hope, Beauty ~ the spirit simply running through me, telling me to keep going.
+It was different than what I had been used to ~ through dance and yoga, but it was the same feeling & vibration ~ Love, Hope, Beauty.

 The journey continued and since then, I’ve had many opportunities to grow and expand and cook for people.
 It’s so much work and I absolutely love it.
 I cook universally, with all people in mind.
 My intention is to feed and nourish people’s bodies, minds and souls.
 I like to call it elegant soul food, with healing qualities.
 I always make sure to have at least a flower & a candle in my kitchen.
 I’m intentional & I really believe that the prayers in the kitchen ripple out into the world and make the world a better place.